WDI-SEA/react-development-course-materials/Instructor-Guide.md

 - Embed an application programming interface (API) in a React application.
 - Host a React application on Heroku to share with the world.

 Students cannot graduate unless they demonstrate mastery of the above learning objectives before the end of the course.
-Mastery is measured through assessment: homeworks, in-class activities and final projects.
+Mastery is measured through assessment: homeworks, in-class activities, and final projects.

 The official course syllabus, available PLACEHOLDER-ADD LINK outlines what must be covered in the course.